Michelle Collinson

 Student education

-I am the co-lead for the “Clinical Trials Research” module which is part of the Postgraduate Diploma in Health Research hosted by the Leeds Institute of Health Sciences.
+I provide teaching on grant application development as part of the Postgraduate Diploma/Certificate in Health Research hosted by the Leeds Institute of Health Sciences.

 I also led the development and delivery of five Yorkshire Cancer Research funded workshops focussed on introducing clinicians working in oncology to the design and conduct of complex intervention trials, pilot and feasibility studies, and grant application development.